Non-Newtonian viscous fluid models with learned rheology accurately reproduce Lagrangian sea ice simulations: Continuum model

-The steady one-dimensional continuum model, given by \eqref{eq:conservation_of_momentum}, is solved repeatedly throughout the optimization of the neural network weights $\btheta$.
+Equation \eqref{eq:steady_1D_conservation_of_momentum} is solved repeatedly throughout the optimization of the neural network weights $\btheta$.
 To arrive at a robust optimization algorithm, it is crucial to restrict $\psi_{\btheta}$ to a class of functions that guarantees that the continuum model is well-posed.
 Therefore, it is important to understand under what conditions the continuum model is well-posed.
-If $\psi_{\btheta}$ is differentiable, as is our case, it is possible to show that a horizontal velocity $u$ solves \eqref{eq:conservation_of_momentum} if and only if it minimizes the energy functional
+If $\psi_{\btheta}$ is differentiable, as is our case, it is possible to show that a horizontal velocity $u$ solves \eqref{eq:steady_1D_conservation_of_momentum} if and only if it minimizes the energy functional

-If $\mathcal{F}(u)$ is strictly convex, the existence and uniqueness of minimizers to $\mathcal{F}(u)$, and therefore of solutions to our continuum model, can be established \cite{evans2010}.
+and this functional is convex.
+The equivalence between \eqref{eq:steady_1D_conservation_of_momentum} and the minimization of $\mathcal{F}$ is established as follows.
+The directional (i.e.~G\^ateaux) derivative of $\mathcal{F}$ at $u$ in the direction of an arbitrary velocity profile $v$ is given by